spryker/spryker-docs/_includes/pbc/all/install-features/202212.0/install-the-dynamic-multiple-stores.md

 Minimum version for packages

-For Dynamic Store feature you need to update the following packages:
+For Dynamic Store feature you need to update the following packages

+{% info_block infoBox "Note" %}

+You can found the list of modules and their versions in the table by the [link](https://api.release.spryker.com/release-group/0000). <!-- Update link after release-->

+{% endinfo_block %}

+<details><summary markdown='span'>Click to expend table </summary>

 | MODULE                      | MIN VERSION                                  |
 |-----------------------------|---------------------------------------------|